yelizariev/bucha/cocaine.markdown

 <br/>&nbsp;&nbsp;
 <br/>&nbsp;&nbsp;Dear Ivan,
 <br/>&nbsp;&nbsp;
-<br/>&nbsp;&nbsp;Following our conversation on Tuesday, February 24, 2022 with Fabien (CEO) and Antony (CTO) we confirm our warning in written warning.
+<br/>&nbsp;&nbsp;Following our conversation on Tuesday, February 24, 2022 with Benafi (CEO) and Taynon (CTO) we confirm our warning in written warning.
 <br/>&nbsp;&nbsp;
 <br/>&nbsp;&nbsp;We have received complaints from <s>multiple female employees</s> Habib69 who feels insecure, and harassed because of inappropriate behaviors.
 That includes:
      &nbsp;&nbsp;